rogueturnip/voicechat/README.md

 ## Usage

+### Direct TTS Mode

+1. **Select TTS Engine**: Choose between Kokoro (ONNX) or Native TTS in Settings
-1. **Select a Model**: Choose from different model sizes based on your device capabilities
+2. **Select a Model** (Kokoro only): Choose from different model sizes based on your device capabilities
-2. **Download a Voice**: Select and download one of the available voices
+3. **Download a Voice**: Select and download one of the available voices
-3. **Adjust Speed**: Set the speech rate using the speed controls
+4. **Adjust Speed**: Set the speech rate using the speed controls
-4. **Enter Text**: Type or paste the text you want to convert to speech
+5. **Enter Text**: Type or paste the text you want to convert to speech
-5. **Generate Speech**: Press the "Generate Speech" button to create and play the audio
+6. **Generate Speech**: Press the "Generate Speech" button to create and play the audio

+### AI Assistant Mode

+1. **Enable AI Assistant**: Switch to "AI Assistant" mode in Settings
+2. **Wait for LLM**: The app will download and initialize the Qwen2.5-0.5B model (~600MB) on first use
+3. **Voice Input**: Tap the microphone button to speak your question
+4. **Automatic Response**: The AI will generate a response and speak it back using your selected TTS engine
+5. **Conversation History**: All conversations are saved locally and persist across app sessions
+6. **Clear History**: Use Settings to clear conversation history if needed

 ## Models